crs4/pydoop/docs/news/archive.rst

    simplifies job submission, in particular when running applications without installing Pydoop and other dependencies on the cluster nodes (see :ref:`self_contained`).
- * Added support for testing Pydoop programs in a :ref:`simulated Hadoop framework <simulator-api>`
+ * Added support for testing Pydoop programs in a simulated Hadoop framework
  * Added support (experimental) for MapReduce V2 input/output formats (see :ref:`input_format_example`)
  * The :mod:`~pydoop.hdfs.path` module offers many new functions that